Allow the display of Jabber Identifiers (JIDs) with characters prohibited by the Nodeprep profile of stringprep.

 foob#41;r is not modified by escaping or unescaping transformations

 As far as the bulk of the system is concerned, an escaped JID has no special processing associated with it.
 Clients SHOULD render them unescaped.
 Servers MAY unescape them for communication with external systems (e.g. LDAP), but only AFTER stringprep has been applied.
 The unescape transformation MUST be NFKC-safe -- i.e., it must conform to Unicode normalization form KC (see Appendix B.3 of RFC 3454).
 An entity MUST NOT use the unescaped version in any protocol sent to another entity, and MUST NOT use the unescaped version to compare with another JID.
+Note well: this JEP applies to the node identitier portion of a JID only, and MUST NOT be applied to domain identifiers or resource identifiers.

 Entities that enforce JID escaping MUST compare unescaped versions, otherwise a JID conflict could occur.